AlanXia0118/Cifar-10-Classifier/README.md

 ![](https://github.com/AlanXia0118/Resource/blob/master/CIFAR-10-Classifier/model_dir.png)
 <br>
 <br>
 Hopefully steps above will help you realize more effiecient training process.
-Moreover, you can set 'last_checkoint_dir' to be 0 to trigger an initialiaztion of whole graph to train a model from sketch.
+Moreover, you can set `last_checkoint_dir` to be 0 to trigger an initialiaztion of whole graph to train a model from sketch.

 For validation, just set the `train_iter` to be 0, and you should see a result like this on pre-trained model provided:
 ```